101 Cooking For Two

 melted butter in sheet pan

 • Set up two pans.
-In the first, combine one egg and ¼ cup milk.
+In the first, combine 1 egg and ¼ cup milk.
 Whip well.
-In the second pan, ½ cup flour, ½ cup Panko bread crumbs, one tablespoon seasoning salt, and ½ teaspoon pepper.
+In the second pan, combine ½ cup flour, ½ cup Panko breadcrumbs, 1 tablespoon seasoning salt, and ½ teaspoon pepper.

 the start of the coating line